Rawporkz/SEN201_AnimalShelter/quality_assessment/code_review.md

 ### AnimalStatus
-Why did we use enum?
+Prue asks why did we use enum.
-it's better than putting status as a string.
+So, Jira answers that it's better than putting status as a string.
 Enum type makes sure that we can only put one of these 4 values as an animal's status.

 ### RequestStatus
 No problem with this enum.
 The 3 options are sufficient for all adoption requests.